Servoy/aggridservices/README.md

 Defines action on TEXTFIELD editor for up/down arrow keys.
 Can be one of the followings: NONE - editor's caret moves to start/end, NEXTCELL - starts editing the cell from the previos/next row, same column, if editable, else it just selects the row, NEXTEDITABLECELL - starts editing the cell from the first editable previous/next row, same column.

+* editNextCellOnEnter (only for NG Data Grid)

+If start editing next cell on ENTER (when in TEXTFIELD editor).

 # Feature Requests & Bugs